microsoft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

 > But we want both static and dynamic lists to be able to update the results in
 > real-time.
 Example: A process list that updates in real-time.
 We want to be
 > able to add and remove items from the list as they start and stop.
+>
+> Additionally, `HasMoreItems` / `LoadMoreItems` is almost exactly
+> [`ISupportIncrementalLoading`], but without 1: the async aspect, 2: forcing us
+> to pull in XAML as a dependency

+Here's a breakdown of how a dynamic list responds to the CmdPal.
+In this example, we'll use a hypothetical GitHub issue search extension, which allows the user to type a query and get a list of issues back.

+1. CmdPal loads the `ListPage` from the extension.
+2. It is a `IDynamicListPage`, so the command palette knows not to do any host-side filtering.
+3. CmdPal reads the `SearchText` from the ListPage
+   - it returns `is:issue is:open` as initial text
+4. CmdPal reads the `HasMoreItems` from the ListPage
+   - it returns `true`
+5. CmdPal calls `GetItems()`
+   - the extension returns the first 25 items that match the query.
+6. User scrolls the page to the bottom
+   - CmdPal calls `GetMore` on the ListPage, to let it know it should start fetching more results
+7. The extension raises a `ItemsChanged(40)`, to indicate that it now has 40 items
+   - CmdPal calls `GetItems`, which the command returns the whole list of items
+      - CmdPal does an in-place update of the existing items - ignoring the unchanged ones, and appending the new ones to the end of the list
+   - The extension probably also raises a `PropChanged("HasMoreItems")` here, (but we'll skip that for simplicity)
+8. The user types `foo`.
+   - CmdPal calls `page.SearchText("is:issue is:open foo")`, to let the
+     extension know the query has changed
+9. The extension does the background query to match
+10. The extension raises an `ItemsChanged(5)`, to indicate there are 5 results
+11. CmdPal calls `GetItems` to fetch the items.

 ##### Filtering the list